scraggo/subnotes/README.md

 ```

 ## Requirements
-* You can convert tabs to 4 spaces using [Replace and Convert Tabs To Spaces Online.](http://tabstospaces.com/) - this will be fixed in the future.
-Currently, an error occurs if spacing isn't in multiples of 4.
 * pyperclip module (will be most-likely be removed in the future.) [pyperclip 1.5.27 : Python Package Index](https://pypi.python.org/pypi/pyperclip)

 ## Features to add